3 Days in Palermo: The Perfect First-Time Itinerary

 Fontana Pretoria

-Although the No Mafia Memorial is free to visit, I do recommend leaving a small donation if you can to support the museum’s educational efforts.
+The No Mafia Memorial is free to visit, but I recommend leaving a small donation if you can.
+The museum relies on community support to continue its educational work and to preserve this important part of Palermo’s history.

 black and white photos hung on a white wall with an old black and white poster in the No Mafia Memorial Museum in Palermo, Sicily